labex-labs/open-source-labs/python/python-mastery/lab-ex7-1-define-a-simple-decorator-functions/step2.md

 # A Real Decorator

+Hint: Complete the following in the `validate.py` file

 In [Exercise 6.6](ex6_6.md), you created a callable class `ValidatedFunction` that enforced type annotations.
 Rewrite this class as a decorator function called `validated`.
 It should allow you to write code like this: